 In doing so we may rely on certain business associates to help us.
 We will share your health information with them.
 But we will only share the minimum amount that is needed."

-On this track, we discussed three concepts related to the client’s informed consent.
+In this section, we discussed three concepts related to the client’s informed consent.
 These three concepts related to the client’s informed consent included: HIPAA requirements; readability; and comprehension.

-On the next track, we will examine three concepts that focus on the HIPAA guidelines related to minors.
+In the next section, we will examine three concepts that focus on the HIPAA guidelines related to minors.
 These three concepts related to HIPAA guidelines on minors include: autonomy; State Laws vs. HIPAA; and exemptions.

 Ethics CEU QUESTION 3